idebtor/JoyJava/Generics.md

 System.out.println(box1);
 ```

-In this way, the same class definition is used for all the types.
+In this way, the same `class` definition is used for all the types.
 Most importantly, the bytecode are compatible with those without generics.
 This process is called __type erasure__.

-### Continue with our "type-safe" ArrayList...
+### Continue with our `type-safe` ArrayList...

-Let's return to the `MyArrayList` example.
+Let us return to the `MyArrayList` example.
 With the use of generics, we can rewrite our program into `MyGenericArrayList` as follows:

 ```
 // A dynamically allocated array with generics